Bangladesh–Canada relations

-Bangladesh–Canada relations are the foreign relations between Bangladesh and Canada established 1972.
-Canada is represented through its High Commission in Dhaka and Bangladesh is represented through its High Commission in Ottawa.
-They are members of the Commonwealth of Nations and the United Nations.
-Bangladesh currently receives ~$110 million from Canadian official development assistance per year as of January 2014.
+Foreign relations between Bangladesh and Canada were established in 1972.
+Canada is represented through its high commission in Dhaka, and Bangladesh is through its high commission in Ottawa.
+Both countries are members of the Commonwealth of Nations and the United Nations.
+Bangladesh receives ~$110 million from Canadian official development assistance per year as of January 2014.
 It is estimated that around 36,000 (2012) Bangladeshi people live in Canada, primarily in cities like Toronto, Vancouver, Montreal, Calgary, Edmonton, and Ottawa.

 History

 Bangladesh and Canada have historically enjoyed friendly relations that have grown over the past fifty years.
 The political relations between the two countries date back to the time of the independence of Bangladesh.
 In 1971, the Canadian Government, people, and media expressed support and sympathy for Bangladesh's War of Independence.
 Canada was one of the first few countries to recognize Bangladesh after independence (14 February 1972).
-Eventually Bangladesh accredited its first High Commissioner to Canada in May 1972, and Canada reciprocated in September 1973.
+Eventually Bangladesh accredited its first high commissioner to Canada in May 1972, and Canada reciprocated in September 1973.
 Since then there has been a steady development of relations between the two countries.
-The political relationship is, therefore, supportive and cooperative drawing upon shared links in the Commonwealth and various UN bodies.
+The political relationship is, therefore, supportive and cooperative, drawing upon shared links in the Commonwealth and various UN bodies.

-Based upon shared values of democracy, freedom, human rights and rule of law, the bilateral relations are focused on trade and investment, regional security, development cooperation, immigration and people to people contact.
-As a major development partner of Bangladesh, since its independence in 1971, Canada's early development efforts involved reconstruction and rehabilitation, and then gradually moved into governance and rural development, especially in the field of agriculture, water management, primary education and health.
-Canada has always been appreciative of the firm commitment of Bangladesh to promote democracy and women empowerment.
-Canadian Government has also been engaged in socio-economic development in Bangladesh through various projects of Canadian International Development Agency (CIDA).
+Based upon shared values of democracy, freedom, human rights, and rule of law, the bilateral relations are focused on trade and investment, regional security, development cooperation, immigration, and people-to-people contact.
+As a major development partner of Bangladesh since its independence in 1971, Canada's early development efforts involved reconstruction and rehabilitation, and then gradually moved into governance and rural development, especially in the fields of agriculture, water management, primary education, and health.
+Canada has always been appreciative of the firm commitment of Bangladesh to promote democracy and women's empowerment.
+The Canadian government has also been engaged in socio-economic development in Bangladesh through various projects of the Canadian International Development Agency (CIDA).